 In fact, we discovered that outreach emails with personalized subject lines got 30% more responses.

-For example, here’s an outreach email that I recently sent out:
+For example, here’s an outreach email that I sent out some time ago:

 See how the subject line mentions the person’s name?